Please Rotate Your Device 90

 On the evening newscast, Chet Huntley reported from New York and David Brinkley from Washington.
 Their closing lines became one of television’s best-known catchphrases: “Goodnight, Chet.
 Goodnight, David.
 And goodnight, for NBC News.”

-The show was the first national broadcast TV show hosted by a Black person, featuring an array of guest stars and Cole’s on-screen charm.
+The show was the first national broadcast TV show hosted by a black person, featuring an array of guest stars and Cole’s on-screen charm.

 1957